F-Yousefi/Efficient-Retinanet/README.md

 `./data`
-- `data.charlotte_dataset`: A merely example of how to make a dataset class for your custom dataset.
+- `data.charlotte_dataset`: A mere example of how to make a dataset class for your custom dataset.
-- `data.dataset`: This class inherents from torch.utils.data and your custom dataset should be used in this class at last.
-This class let you use num_workers > 0 and multiprocessing in torch.dataloader later which many projects don't support.
+- `data.dataset`: This class inherits from torch.utils.data and your custom dataset should be used in this class at last.
+This class lets you use num_workers > 0 and multiprocessing in torch.dataloader later which many projects don't support.
 - `data.play_card_dataset`: This is compatible with the dataset that I have provided its download link in the reference section.
-Every statistics in this project is based on performance of the model on this dataset.
+Every statistic in this project is based on the performance of the model on this dataset.
 - `data.voc2007_dataset`: This module lets you use voc datasets [2007 - 2012].

 ```